Never forget that JUSTICE is what LOVE looks like in public…

 BLACK LIVES MATTER.

-After George Floyd was murdered by police officers on Memorial Day in 2020, cities and towns across the United States and throughout the world have been filled with protesters demanding justice for people of color and an end to 400 years of entrenched, systemic racism.
-Throughout the Covid-19 pandemic, violence against people of Asian and Pacific Island descent has risen exponentially.
+After George Floyd was murdered by police officers on Memorial Day in 2020, cities and towns across the United States and throughout the world began to fill with protests and activism demanding justice for people of color and an end to 400 years of entrenched, systemic racism.
+Throughout the Covid-19 pandemic, violence against people of Asian and Pacific Island descent rose exponentially.
 Racial tensions and social unrest have escalated, and many people are asking, What can we Do?
 How can I help?
 Where do I start?
-Step One is looking at and owning where we each fit in the narrative.
+Step One is looking at – and owning – where we each fit in the narrative.

 Racial Justice Forum